scaffold-eth/se-2-docs/docs/hooks/useScaffoldContractWrite.md

 | **onBlockConfirmation** (optional) | `function` | Callback function to execute when the transaction is confirmed.                                         |
 | **blockConfirmations** (optional)  | `number`   | Number of block confirmations to wait for before considering transaction to be confirmed (default : 1). |

-You can also pass other arguments accepted by [useContractWrite wagmi hook](https://wagmi.sh/react/api/hooks/useWriteContract).
+You can also pass other arguments accepted by [useWriteContract wagmi hook](https://wagmi.sh/react/api/hooks/useWriteContract).

 ## Return Values

-- `writeAsync` function sends the transaction to the smart contract.
+- `writeContractAsync` function sends the transaction to the smart contract.
 - `isMining` property indicates whether the transaction is currently being mined.
-- The extended object includes properties inherited from wagmi useContractWrite.
-You can check the [useContractWrite return values](https://wagmi.sh/react/api/hooks/useWriteContract#return-type) documentation to check the types.
+- The extended object includes properties inherited from wagmi useWriteContract.
+You can check the [useWriteContract return values](https://wagmi.sh/react/api/hooks/useWriteContract#return-type) documentation to check the types.